Thereupon the fireplace, Santa Claus won’t make ‘em happy! With the joy of ringing bells, Christmas in Europe will make ‘em go sappy!!

 Interestingly, Tallinn happens to be the home to the world’s first Christmas tree, which was erected in Tallinn’s Town Hall Square when the ritual began in 1441.

-The mystic city of Krakow looks more adorable as the Christmas season closes in.
+The mystic city of Krakow looks more adorable as Christmas in Europe closes in.
 With a fresh dash of snow all over the place, imposing Gothic churches and Baroque palaces, the typical charm of the picturesque city is just perfect.

 Highlights of Christmas in Krakow: